Updated September 14, 2019

-Trim your catnip, leaving some leaves on the plant so it will continue to grow, then loosely fold the catnip between two paper towels. microwave-safe container.
+Trim your catnip, leaving some leaves on the plant so it will continue to grow, then loosely fold the catnip between two paper towels.
+Put the catnip wrapped in paper towels in a microwave-safe container with a cover.
 If the catnip isn’t yet dry, put it in the microwave for 30-second intervals until it dries.
 It took about two minutes in my microwave.

 *Note: take your time and do not over-dry the catnip so you don’t risk burning it.

 At the end of the two minutes, your house will reek of catnip, but it will be dry and ready for the kitties.
 Not to worry, the catnip smell went away in about a half-hour or so.

 I put our dried fresh catnip in a jar to keep it fresh and put it out for the boys.
 The verdict: they loved it!
 Orion couldn’t even wait for me to take it out of the jar.
 Goofy cat.